Google Conversion Modeling Explained

 This keeps modeling statistically grounded, not inflated.

-Why Conversion Modeling Matters for Panstag-Style Sites
+Why Conversion Modeling Matters for Bloggers and Affiliate Marketers

-• Affiliate conversions often happen off-site
+• Affiliate conversions often happen off-site — after the user clicks away

-• Users research first, buy later
+• Users research first, then buy days later on a different device

-• Cookie consent opt-outs are common
+• Cookie consent opt-outs are increasingly common

-• Traffic comes from multiple devices
+• Traffic arrives from multiple devices across multiple sessions

 Without modeling:

-• Ads look unprofitable
+• Your ads look unprofitable

 • ROI appears lower than reality